geocomPP/sdvwR/chapter.md

     ## [1] "+proj=tmerc +lat_0=49 +lon_0=-2 +k=0.9996012717 +x_0=400000 +y_0=-100000 +ellps=airy "

-The output may seem cryptic but is in fact highly informative: `lnd` has *projected* coordinates, based on the [*Transverse Mercator*](http://en.wikipedia.org/wiki/Transverse_Mercator_projection) system (hence `"+proj=tmerc"` in the output) and its origin is at latitude 49N, -2E.
-This point is
+The output may seem cryptic, but is in fact highly informative: `lnd` has *projected* coordinates, based on the [*Transverse Mercator*](http://en.wikipedia.org/wiki/Transverse_Mercator_projection) system (hence `"+proj=tmerc"` in the output) and its origin is at latitude 49N, -2E.

 If we *know* that the CRS is incorrectly specified, it can be re-set.
-In this case, for example we know that `lnd` actually has a CRS OSGB1936.
-Knowing also that the code for this is 27700, it can be updated as
+In this case, for example we know that `lnd` actually has a CRS of OSGB1936.
+Knowing also that the code for this is 27700, it can be updated as follows:
-follows:

 ~~~~ {.r}
 proj4string(lnd) <- CRS("+init=epsg:27700")